trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

 ## Debugger Source Viewport

-As the core of the Truffle Teams Debugger is the code panel.
+As the core of the Truffle Teams Debugger is the source viewport.
 This is a read-only display of the code that the transaction will be stepping through as part of its execution.
 An example is shown in the screenshot below.

 <figure class="screenshot">
   <img class="figure-shadow mb-2 w-50" src="/img/docs/teams/debugger-code.png" alt="Teams Debugger Code Panel">